aarong/feedme-client/README.md

     ... where `err` is an `Error` object.

   - `callbackLate` - Optional function.
-Invoked when the server responds to an action request after it has timed out.
+Invoked when the server responds to an action request after it has timed out and when the client disconnects from the server after the action request has timed out.

     The function is invoked in the same manner as `callback` with the exception that it will never receive a `TIMEOUT` error.